uit-sok-3020-H22/uit-sok-3020-H22.github.io/index.md

 ## Submission and exam

- In this course, you will be given a set of exercise to work on....
+ In this course, you will be given a set of exercise to work on.
+Some of these exercises are mandatory, while others are not